meodai/color-names/README.md

 ## Acknowledgements

-This project is a fork of <a href"https://github.com/meodai/color-names"> meodai/color-names </a> and any original work is licensed under the MIT License, but any modification I made falls under the GPL-3 license.
-The original license can be found in the `MIT LICENSE` file  or can be directly accessed directly  by <a href="https://github.com/MD-Saifullah-1524/LiOS_Colors/blob/ec73623d1386b3ab3d4147b869870e030b703055/MIT%20LICENSE>clicking here.</a>
+This project is a fork of https://github.com/meodai/color-names [meodai/color-names] (https://github.com/meodai/color-names) and any original work is licensed under the MIT License, but any modification I made falls under the GPL-3 license.
+The original license can be found in the `MIT LICENSE` file  or can be directly accessed directly  by [clicking here.] (https://github.com/MD-Saifullah-1524/LiOS_Colors/blob/ec73623d1386b3ab3d4147b869870e030b703055/MIT%20LICENSE)

 ## License